WolfScripting/CloudService/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Please made sure any changes or additions have adequate test coverage.

+Tests can be run by simply running ```python manage.py test```